maths/moodle-qbank_gitsync/doc/gitflow.md

 * `-f` the filepath of the manifest file relative to the root directory.
 * `-s` the question subcategory for export or the subdirectory for import.
 These are essentially the same thing but for export we're working within Moodle so you need to supply the question categories as named in Moodle (or alternatively the category id using `-q`).
 For import we're working from the repo so we're dealing with the sanitised versions of the category names that are used for folder names within the repo.

-After initial creation of the repo, you will be able to move questions between categories in Moodle and they will remain linked to the file in your repo.
+After initial creation of the repo, you will be able to move questions between categories/contexts in Moodle and they will remain linked to the file in your repo.
 The file will not move within the repo, however.
 Try to avoid moving questions within the repo.
 If you do move the question within the repo, gitsync will interpret this as the question being deleted and a new one being created.
 On import, a new question will be created in Moodle and you will be prompted to delete the old one.
 To prevent this, you (and everyone who shares the repo!) will need to manually update the filepath in the manifest file to link to the question's new location.

+**If you move questions around in Moodle, it's vital you keep backups of your manifest file** as creating a new one may be difficult.
+Gitsync itself creates backups of previous versions but this won't help you if your computer dies.
+If you haven't moved questions around, you can just use createrepo to create a new manifest.
+If you have, you'll need to createrepo for all the relevant contexts and then Frankenstein something together.

 On export, the manifest will be tidied to remove questions that are no longer in Moodle.
 The corresponding files will not be removed from the repo, however, and will create a new question in Moodle on the next import.